mpucci92/PIACEInventoryApp/README.md

+# Instructions for the PI ACE Inventory APP

 1. PIacl.dat file needs to be taken backup of - can not do this manually when PI services are running
 2. pimoduledb.dat file needs to be taken backup of - can not do this manually when PI services are running
 3. Run a 'copy' backup of the dat folder only - In SMT (Can do this with the customer as part of prereq)